 Kapok is safe, cruelty-free, biodegradable, hypoallergenic, odor-free, uniform in density, moldable, and supportive.
 Kapok is a gigantic 200-foot tree forming the canopy of many tropical forests.
-Common throughout the tropics, great kapok trees can grow a whopping 13 feet a year.
+Common throughout the tropics, great kapok trees can grow 13 feet yearly.

 Kapok fiber is an all-natural, renewable, silk-like material harvested from the seed pods that fall from the tree.
 The renewable material is softer and lighter than down.
-The 100% GOTS organic certified kapok fiber in our pillows is sourced from Indonesia.
+The GOTS-certified organic kapok fiber in our pillows is sourced from Indonesia.

 Advantages of Natural Kapok Fiber

-Kapok as a pillow stuffing has natural advantages, especially over petroleum-based polyester/polyurethane foams.
-While it’s possible some people may have an allergy to kapok, most people do not, making this a generally hypoallergenic alternative to latex and a vegan alternative to down.
+Kapok has natural advantages as a pillow stuffing, especially over petroleum-based polyester/polyurethane foams.
+While some people may have an allergy to kapok, most people do not, making this a generally hypoallergenic alternative to latex and a vegan alternative to down.

 Kapok is safe.
 It’s free of the potentially toxic materials in many foam pillows.